kriswallsmith/FacebookBundle/Resources/doc/4-example-server-side-facebook-login-using-mobile-apps.md

   ```

 __ATTENTION__: Since an access token provides secure access to Facebook APIs on
-behalf of the user, we shall always pass the token in HTTPS only.
+behalf of the user, we must always pass the token using HTTPS.
 Please read
 the section Sharing of Access Tokens from [Facebook Developers](https://developers.facebook.com/docs/concepts/login/access-tokens-and-types/)
 before using this mechanism.